For more information, please call 541-343-2822.

 A typical visit to a pantry will provide a three- to five-day supply of nutritionally balanced groceries.
-As of July 1, 2019, we will begin a pilot year of removing service boundaries for easier access to food pantries.
+We have removed service boundaries for easier access to food pantries.

-- See if you meet the USDA’s eligibility requirements.
+- See if you meet the USDA’s eligibility requirements (English and Spanish)

 - If you are without a permanent residence, you can still get food.

 - You will not be asked to provide identification, a Social Security number or proof of income to get food.